-Earn passing scores (as defined by the State of Florida) on the standardized grade 10 standardized reading assessment Students must take the appropriate End of Course exams as required by the state of Florida and 30% of the end of EOC will be calculated into the final grade for Biology, Geometry, US History and Algebra 1.
+Earn passing scores (as defined by the State of Florida) on the standardized grade 10 standardized reading assessment Students must take the appropriate End of Course exams as required by the state of Florida and 30% of the end of EOC will be calculated into the final grade for Biology, Geometry, US History and Algebra 1, and Algebra II, if enrolled.
 The Algebra 1 EOC must be passed for a standard diploma.